 A Fair Price

 Artisans receive a guaranteed minimum price for their product, which allows for a living wage in their community.
 JUSTA pays fair compensation for our artisans´ work.
-We have determined our fair trade wage by discussing it directly with our artisans, as well as taking into account the national minimum wage, standard of living, and average incomes in the community.
+A fair wage was determined through discussions with the artisans, as well as taking into account the national minimum wage, standard of living, and average incomes in the community.

 Furthering Education and Skills